 You can always visit Munich as a day trip, but we would not recommend it.
 There is just so much to do here that you need at least few days for the exploration.
 We would say 4 days is just barely enough for all the sights and attractions Munich offers, but you can always come back for more.

-Our hotel was Hotel Das Seidl and it was newly rebuild, in fact it opened its doors just few weeks before our arrival.
+Our first hotel was Hotel Das Seidl and it was newly rebuild, in fact it opened its doors just few weeks before our arrival.
 The hotel was modern, clean and very affordable for its service – especially during the Oktoberfest.
 The connection to the Munich city center was easy with the local transport (direct S-Bahn to Marienplatz).
 It offers free WI-FI to its guests and parking – if you travel to Munich by your own car.

 - Public transport in Munich